 1. In order to overcome these obstacles to concentration you need to develop and strengthen your willpower and self discipline through appropriate exercises.

-You can find a few exercises here.
+You can find a few exercises in the article about willpower and self discipline.
 If you wish to gain greater inner strength, it would be a good idea to study and practice the exercises in the book Will Power and Self Discipline.
 Through these exercises you discipline your mind and thoughts, and overcome impatience and restlessness.

 2. Often, during the day, think about the benefits of gaining the ability to concentrate and focus your mind.
 This can help to motivate you to take action and improve this ability.